 Make A Claim Elsewhere

 You don’t have to make a claim with your insurer, either.
 There are plenty of companies out there that can make claims on your behalf.
 While it’s a requirement to inform your insurer if you’ve been in an accident in many cases, you don’t have to do this.
-Companies like Connect Repair can handle this side of things, getting claimants out of a costly conversation.
+There are companies can handle this side of things, getting claimants out of a costly conversation.
 So, this might be a worthy option.

 Negotiate Or Start Again